BASILAHAMED/fetch-Google-Links/README.md

 ## fetch-Google-Links

-## How to fetch a list of links got from google search results?
+## How to fetch a list of links got from Google search results?
-Fetch a list of links loaded by google search with this **fetchGoogleLinks** python code.
+Fetch a list of links loaded by Google search with this **fetchGoogleLinks** python code.
 If you really find this useful, Star my repository. ⭐ ⭐ ⭐ Happy Cloning Geeks🤝